-Scar Revision Surgery is a minor procedure performed to improve the overall look of a scar from previous surgery or an injury.
+Scar Revision is a minor procedure performed to improve the overall look of a scar from previous surgery or an injury.
 It usually involves cutting out the old scar and closing it carefully.
 I have been performing Scar Revision surgery for over 20 years and I offer various alternatives to address whatever scar condition exists.

 Scar Revision Consultation